 This hands-on science centre is great for kids and teenagers, with handles to turn, buttons to press, things to build and something to see, smell, touch wherever you turn.
 On the ground floor it’s all about us and our bodies – test how high you can jump or fit your body’s organs into the body like a jigsaw puzzle.
 On the other side of the room you can turn the Heath-Robinson style water wheel or make a miniature parachute fly.
 There’s a whole area devoted to food and where it comes from – you can compare what a sumo wrestler and a farmer in the Andes eat for breakfast.

 Upstairs a big section is all about animation, based on the Wallace and Gromit films created in the city by Aardman Animations.
 You can also blow giant bubbles and find out how astronauts wash in space, which leads us neatly into the shows in the Planetarium – that’s the big silver ball that you see outside in the square.
-Check out the At Bristol Website
+Check out the We The Curious Website

-From Millennium Square we’ll cross Pero’s bridge, with horn like weights that balance the bridge when it occasionally opens to let the large ships pass through.
+From Millennium Square we’ll head towards Bristol quayside and cross Pero’s bridge, with horn like weights that balance the bridge when it occasionally opens to let the large ships pass through.
 It’s named after the Pero, the slave servant of 18th century Bristol merchant John Pinney, who built a home just off Park Street that’s now open as the Georgian House.

-Just before the bridge there’s a covered arcade of bars and restaurants where you’ll find the tourist information centre.
+Just before the bridge there’s a covered arcade of bars and restaurants on the Bristol waterfront where you’ll find the tourist information centre.
 Next door the Watershed Arts centre has an upstairs cafe that overlooks the water and is popular with creative entrepreneurs who hold informal meetings across their open Macbooks.

-On the other side of Pero’s Bridge is a favourite place to catch the evening sun, sitting on the harbour wall with a drink in your hand.
+On the other side of Pero’s Bridge is a favourite place to catch the evening sun, sitting on the Bristol waterfront with a drink in your hand.
 Bring your own or buy your drinks from The Grain House run by the YHA or the Arnolfini bar.

-Where to Stay: The Bristol started life as a motel and is actually a listed building for the 1960s concrete facade but inside the rooms are stylish and welcoming with fab harbour views.
+Where to Stay in Bristol Harbour: The Bristol started life as a motel and is actually a listed building for the 1960s concrete facade but inside the rooms are stylish and welcoming with fab harbour views.
 Those on a budget should check out the YHA Bristol with shared dorms and private rooms – you can’t get a better location for the price.

-Once on this side of the harbour it’s worth a stop at…
+Once on this side of Bristol harbour it’s worth a stop at…

 The Arnolfini is one of my favourite contemporary art centres, housed in one of the old stone warehouses and because it’s free I always like to pop in and see what’s going on.
 Once I saw a group of dancers twisting silently with only those wearing headphones hearing the music they were dancing to.
 Another time I hopped from one upturned log to another around a room filled with just a few inches of water.
 The ever changing exhibitions always provoke and question, but don’t expect to find pretty pictures in here.
 I often pop up to the second floor just for the pleasure of looking back down across the whole harbour at the window by the loos.